pfeilbr/aws-cdk-pipeline-playground/README.md

 learn AWS [CDK Pipelines](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/)

-CI/CD pipeline and solution code exist in single CDK project / repo.
+Example CI/CD pipeline and solution code exist in single CDK project / repo in all authored in same language (typescript).
 Any commits to `main` automatically trigger a [CodePipeline](https://aws.amazon.com/codepipeline/) to run and deploy changes to production.
 The changes can be to the solution or the pipeline itself.

 ## High-level Workflow